 An in-office test of olfaction can help confirm olfactory dysfunction.
 Commonly, one nostril is pressed shut, and a pungent odor such as from a vial containing coffee, cinnamon, or tobacco is placed under the open nostril; if the patient can identify the substance, olfaction is presumed intact.
 The test is repeated on the other nostril to determine whether the response is bilateral.
 Unfortunately, the test is crude and unreliable.

-If anosmia is present and no cause is readily apparent on clinical evaluation (see Table 4: Approach to the Patient With Nasal and Pharyngeal Symptoms: Some Causes of Anosmia), patients should have CT of the head (including sinuses) with contrast to rule out a tumor or unsuspected fracture of the floor of the anterior cranial fossa.
+If anosmia is present and no cause is readily apparent on clinical evaluation (see see Some Causes of Anosmia), patients should have CT of the head (including sinuses) with contrast to rule out a tumor or unsuspected fracture of the floor of the anterior cranial fossa.
 MRI is also used to evaluate intracranial disease and may be needed as well, particularly in those patients with no nasal or sinus pathology on CT.

 A psychophysical assessment of odor and taste identification and threshold detection is done as well.
 This assessment commonly involves use of one or several commercially available testing kits.
 One kit uses a scratch-and-sniff battery of odors, whereas another kit involves sequential dilutions of an odorous chemical.

 Specific causes are treated; however, smell does not always recover even after successful treatment of sinusitis.

 There are no treatments for anosmia.
 Patients who retain some sense of smell may find adding concentrated flavoring agents to food improves their enjoyment of eating.
 Smoke alarms, important in all homes, are even more essential for patients with anosmia.
 Patients should be cautioned about consumption of stored food and use of natural gas for cooking or heating, because they have difficulty detecting food spoilage or gas leaks.